Which of the following is NOT one of the five components of inter... | Study Prep in Pearson+

-Which of the following is NOT one of the five components of internal control as defined by the COSO framework?
+Which of the following is NOT one of the five components of internal control as defined by COSO?

 A